gordonguthrie/TheManual/the_manual/chapter3/investigating_sonic_pi_and_error_messages.md

  └─ synth :myfirstsynth, {note: 60, pan: 3, gordon: 99}
 ```

+ `pan` is sanity checked to be between `-1.0` and `1.0` when we use a built-it synth, that doesn't happen here.

 When we read the code for our synthesizer we realise this is a bit odd.
 Our function only takes one argument `out` and yet we are calling it with 3, none of which is `out`.

 ```supercollider